Rescue Runny Paint: Thickening Tips

 Test and Adjust

 Try out a small amount of the textured paint on your canvas to see the effect.
-Recall, the texture will be more emphasized than thickness.
+Recall, that the texture will be more emphasized than thickness.
 If you want to, start by adding a little bit of the texturizing agent in small amounts until you get the texture that you want.

-These methods are mainly designed for acrylic paints.
-At all times, make sure you are looking for the medias or thickening agents that are compatible with the type of paint you are using such as latex or oil paints.
+Important NoteThese methods are mainly designed for acrylic paints.
+At all times, make sure you are looking for the media or thickening agents that are compatible with the type of paint you are using such as latex or oil paint.

 Additional Methods